RosboneMako/MakoIR/README.md

 sending a single sample pulse thru a system or by doing a frequency sweep of a system.
 Once tests are completed you will have a soft rising pulse that rings (oscillates).

 The IR pulse represents the frequency response of the speaker.
-Think of each sample in the IR as a volume for a delay.
+Well not just the speaker.
+The speaker, the microphone used, the amplifier used, the echoes/reverb of the room it is in, etc etc.

+So I think of each sample in the IR as a volume for a delay.
 So a 1024 sample IR is really just the volumes for 1024 delay pedals all set to different times.
 Every delay creates a comb filter.
 Basically a dip in the frequency resonse.
 When you add all of these echoes together, the comb filter effects and volumes will create the frequency response of the speaker.